golemfactory/golem-docs/src/pages/docs/creators/dapps/hello-world-dapp.md

 ## Converting the image to Golem

-To be able to use our newly-created image on Golem, we need to convert it to the Golem's custom format and then make the image available to providers.
+To be able to use our newly-created image on Golem, we need to convert it to Golem's custom format and then make the image available to providers.
 The easiest way to achieve the latter is to upload the image to our image repository.

 ### Obtain the `gvmkit-build` tool